 The potential difference (V): The voltage across the terminals of a cell when it is supplying current to external resistance is called potential difference or terminal voltage.
 Potential difference is equal to the product of current and resistance of that given part ie. V=R.

-Internal resistance (R): internal resistance is the total resistance of a cell in a circuit.and in an electric cell its created by the opposition of electrolyte to the flow of current however the internal resistance of a cell is proportional to the distance between two electrodes (r d) and the area of electrodes.
-If a cell has zero internal resistance then the cell is said to be in ideal state.
+Internal resistance (R): internal resistance is the total resistance of a cell in a circuit. and in an electric cell, its created by the opposition of electrolytes to the flow of current however the internal resistance of a cell is proportional to the distance between two electrodes (r d) and the area of electrodes.
+If a cell has zero internal resistance then the cell is said to be in an ideal state.

 Specific resistance: The electrical resistivity of the material of a conductor is defined as the resistance of a unit length with unit areas of the cross-section of the material of the conductor.

-Unit and dimension: It’s S.I. unit is ohm and dimension is [ML’T’A] Resistivity is the intrinsic property of the substance.
+Unit and dimension: Its S.I. unit is ohm and its dimension is [ML’T’A] Resistivity is the intrinsic property of the substance.
 It is independent of the shape and size of the body

 Moving Charges and Magnetism